What does it mean to have an active, healthy, and engaged lifestyle as a senior?

 - Track all your expenses for 2 weeks – this can help you catch all the tiny little one-off expenses that you may not think of as your sit down to recall your regular expenses

 - Compartmentalize by category – by organizing your spending into various categories like household, daily living, healthcare, insurance, transportation, entertainment, etc., you can change your spending habits within certain areas of your life.
 That’ll help make your goals more bite-sized and achievable.

 - Maintain your budgeting process – since your expenses likely aren’t consistent depending on what’s happening in your life, revisiting this process on a regular basis can help you at a minimum have a clear picture of your spending habits within specific categories

 So there you have it, five key ingredients to successful aging.

 Want to see how balanced your life is across these 5 key ingredients?
-Use this free Retirement Lifestyle Assessment to discover the exact roadmap to an active, healthy, and engaged retirement lifestyle.
+Use this Purpose Finder Workbook to discover the exact roadmap to an active, healthy, and engaged retirement lifestyle.